Magdalen College of the Liberal Arts Data & Information Overview

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at Magdalen College of the Liberal Arts is 31%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Magdalen College of the Liberal Arts is 53%.
+This is higher than the national average of 47%.

 Retention and Graduation Rates at Magdalen College of the Liberal Arts